osnr/rpi-bitbang-ethernet/README.md

 ## debugging

+If you don't see the packet from `nc`, you should:

+- check if the light on your Ethernet switch for that port turns on. if not, even the Normal Link Pulses aren't getting through.

-If you don't see the packet from `nc`, you should plug the Ethernet cable directly into your computer and use Wireshark, so at least the Ethernet frames will show up there, even if the content / IP addressing is totally wrong for some reason.
+- consider plugging the Ethernet cable directly into your computer and using Wireshark, so at least anything resembling an Ethernet frame will show up there for analysis, even if some part of it is messed up so no one can actually receive it.

-(Even if the Ethernet frames don't send at all, Wireshark should show a flurry of ARP and MDNS packets and stuff from your computer as soon as the Pi starts sending out link test pulses, where your computer is trying to figure out what's going on with this newly connected network.)
+(Even if the Ethernet frames don't send at all, Wireshark should show a flurry of ARP and MDNS packets and stuff from your computer as soon as the Pi starts sending out reasonable link pulses, where your computer is trying to figure out what's going on with this newly connected network. )

+### jtag

 I recommend getting a JTAG dongle (I just used an [FT232R dongle](https://jacobncalvert.com/2020/02/04/jtag-on-the-cheap-with-the-ftdi-ft232r/)